 Areas where moths may gather to lay eggs include near plumbing fixtures, under appliances, cracks, and other areas that are dark and isolated.
+They may be common amongst other attic dwellers.
 Make sure to seal those cracks so bugs don’t get in!

 If I have Moths in the House, is That Serious?

 In order to determine if you have a serious moth problem in your home, you must first determine what type of infestation you have.
 The most common types of moths include the brown house moth, the pantry moth, and the clothes/carpet moth.
 Each type of moth is attracted to unique products and areas.
 The severity of the infestation depends on the overall size of the infestation.

 Moths have the capability of leaving behind larvae.

 Larvae leave holes in fabrics – which means that your clothes and furniture is at risk.
 When feeding, moths leave behind feces stains.
 This contaminates foods and other items in the home.
 The areas of your home where the moths linger may become contaminated with webbing and cocoons.

 How Do I Know if it is a Moth?

 To confirm that you have a moth infestation, you must become familiar with the general appearance of a moth.